History of general anesthesia

-Attempts at producing a state of general anesthesia can be traced throughout recorded history in the writings of the ancient Sumerians, Babylonians, Assyrians, Egyptians, Indians, and Chinese.
+Throughout recorded history, attempts at producing a state of general anesthesia can be traced back to the writings of ancient Sumerians, Babylonians, Assyrians, Akkadians, Egyptians, Persians, Indians, and Chinese.

-The Renaissance saw significant advances in anatomy and surgical technique.
-However, despite all this progress, surgery remained a treatment of last resort.
-Largely because of the associated pain, many patients with surgical disorders chose certain death rather than undergo surgery.
-Although there has been a great deal of debate as to who deserves the most credit for the discovery of general anesthesia, it is generally agreed that certain scientific discoveries in the late 18th and early 19th centuries were critical to the eventual introduction and development of modern anesthetic techniques.
+Despite significant advances in anatomy and surgical techniques during the Renaissance, surgery remained a last-resort treatment largely due to the pain associated with it.
+This limited surgical procedures to addressing only life-threatening conditions, with techniques focused on speed to limit blood loss.
+All of these interventions carried high risk of complications, especially death.
+Around 80% of surgeries led to severe infections, and 50% of patients died either during surgery or from complications thereafter.
+Many of the patients who were fortunate enough to survive remained psychologically traumatized for the rest of their lives.
+However, scientific discoveries in the late 18th and early 19th centuries paved the way for the development of modern anesthetic techniques.

-Two major advances occurred in the late 19th century, which together allowed the transition to modern surgery.
-An appreciation of the germ theory of disease led rapidly to the development and application of antiseptic techniques in surgery.
-Antisepsis, which soon gave way to asepsis, reduced the overall morbidity and mortality of surgery to a far more acceptable rate than in previous eras.
-Concurrent with these developments were the significant advances in pharmacology and physiology which led to the development of general anesthesia and the control of pain.
+The 19th century was filled with scientific advancements in pharmacology and physiology.
+During the 1840s, the introduction of diethyl ether (1842), nitrous oxide (1844), and chloroform (1847) as general anesthetics revolutionized modern medicine.
+The late 19th century also saw major advancements to modern surgery with the development and application of antiseptic techniques as a result of the germ theory of disease, which significantly reduced morbidity and mortality rates.

-In the 20th century, the safety and efficacy of general anesthesia was improved by the routine use of tracheal intubation and other advanced airway management techniques.
-Significant advances in monitoring and new anesthetic agents with improved pharmacokinetic and pharmacodynamic characteristics also contributed to this trend.
+In the 20th century, the safety and efficacy of general anesthetics were further improved with the routine use of tracheal intubation and advanced airway management techniques, monitoring, and new anesthetic agents with improved characteristics.
 Standardized training programs for anesthesiologists and nurse anesthetists emerged during this period.

-The increased application of economic and business administration principles to health care in the late 20th and early 21st centuries led to the introduction of management practices such as transfer pricing to improve the efficiency of anesthetists.
+Moreover, the application of economic and business administration principles to healthcare in the late 20th and early 21st centuries led to the introduction of management practices, such as transfer pricing, to improve the efficiency of anesthetists.